microsoft/nni/docs/QuickStart.md

 ## Installation

-We support Linux and MacOS in current stage, Ubuntu 16.04 or higher, along with MacOS 10.14.1 are tested and supported.
+We support Linux and MacOS in current stage, Ubuntu 16.04 or higher and MacOS 10.14.1 are tested and supported.
 Simply run the following `pip install` in an environment that has `python >= 3.5`.

 ```bash
     python3 -m pip install --upgrade nni